 This recipe makes 12 to 14 good sized buns.
 You can easily double the recipe.
 Note the cardamom is optional.
 I've made these buns with and without a little cardamom and I prefer them with.
 I'm guessing it's more traditional without.

-- 3/4 cup milk (175 ml)
+3/4 cup milk (175ml)

-- 1/2 teaspoon saffron threads
+1/2 teaspoon saffron threads

-- 1 teaspoon plus 1/4 cup (50 g) white, granulated sugar
+1 teaspoon plus 1/4 cup (50g) white granulated sugar

-- One 1/4-ounce packet active dry yeast (check the expiration date on the package to make sure it's still good!)
+1 (1/4-ounce) packet active dry yeast (check the expiration date on the package to make sure it's still good!)

-3 1/2 to 4 cups (490 g to 570 g) all purpose flour
+3 1/2 to 4 cups (490g to 570g) all-purpose flour

 1/2 teaspoon kosher salt

-- The seeds from 3 cardamom pods, ground (optional)
+The seeds from 3 cardamom pods, ground, optional

-- 1/4 cup (1/2 stick, 4 Tbsp, 56 g) unsalted butter, softened
+1/4 cup (4 tablespoons, 56g) unsalted butter, softened

-- 2 large eggs
+2 large eggs

 1 egg, beaten